 According to the event organizers, the following measures are to be followed:

 I. Barrier Measures

-1. Hand sanitization will be required at entrance
+- Hand sanitization will be required at the entrance

-1. All surfaces are come into contact with hands will be thoroughly cleaned
+- All surfaces come into contact with hands will be thoroughly cleaned

 IV.
 Physical distance